SolomonM-Kebede/Tesla-Revenue-and-Stock-data-Analysis/README.md

 For Scraping Beautiful Soup 4 have been used with re to search and  match different format and units in the Filling.
 Pandas,Plotly, Matplotlib and Numpy are also Libraries used in the process.

 # How to run
-Since there is no direct support of Pyplot visulaization in GitHub for Jupyter notebook , I made and upload the same interactive graph using Streamlit or Power BI.
-Here is the link for streamlit interactive UI for beautiful Data Visualization : https://teslarevenueandstock.streamlit.app/
+Since there is no direct support of Pyplot visulaization in GitHub for Jupyter notebook , I made the same interactive graph using Power BI and uploaded it above.
+Moreover, if you are insterested to try Streamlit, here is the link for interactive UI and beautiful Data Visualization : https://teslarevenueandstock.streamlit.app/
-Requirement: Use two data in this repo and upload it.
-Then everything works like a magic. :) or
+Requirement: Use two csv files above tesla_revenue.csv and tesla_stock.csv in this repo and upload it in the upload_box respectively.
+Then everything works like a magic. :) or open Power BI Tesla_revenue_visual.pbix file to see using power BI.
-Copy and paste the code run it on your IDE and don't forget to use your email adress, if you want to scrap Tesla's page.
-If anyone want to use any of the uploaded csv files for further analysis , feel free to use it and I would be happy if you let me know via zesolomenki@gmail.com or  open Power BI Tesla_revenue_visual.pbix file to see using power BI.
+You can also Copy and paste the code , run it on your IDE and don't forget to use your email adress, if you want to try to scrap Tesla's page using my code.
+If anyone want to use any of the uploaded csv files for further analysis , feel free to use it and I would be happy if you let me know via zesolomenki@gmail.com.